Myrmod/electron-rollup-boilerplate/README.md

 ``` bash
 yarn start:css
 ```

+## Create installer
+For each platform (windows, mac and linux) we have a customizable process to create the corresponding installers.
+The process is mapped on the following commands:
+1. `yarn build`
+2. `yarn package:<PLATFORM>`
+3. `yarn create-installer:<PLATFORM>`

+This way you will get an installer of your choosen platform under `dist/installers`.
+To keep the installer size to a minimum, we have to be careful what we add to the dependencies of the `package.json`, because they will be directly included in the created installer.

 ## automated Documentation
 The following command will create simple typescript based documentation inside the directory `doc`.